HTML Basics: Navigating the World of Deleted or Strike-Through Text – A DEL vs. S Breakdown

 Output of the HTML code

-A DEL tag mustn't be placed directly inside an INS tag.
+A del tag mustn't be placed directly inside an ins tag.

 The HTML <s> Tag

-In earlier versions of HTML, there was a STRIKE tag that could be used to strike through text.
-In HTML5, the new S tag is a replacement for the STRIKE tag, which is no longer valid.
-The new version of the S tag is equipped with a little bit of semantics.
+In earlier versions of HTML, there was a strike tag that could be used to strike through text.
+In HTML5, the new s tag is a replacement for the strike tag, which is no longer valid.
+The new version of the s tag is equipped with a little bit of semantics.

-Strikethrough text starts with <s> and has to be closed with </s>.
-Text marked up with S indicates content that is no longer valid and has been updated.
+Strikethrough text begins with <s> and must end with </s>.
+Text marked with s indicates content that is no longer valid and has been updated.

-A practical use of the S tag is an old price that is crossed out to draw attention to an offer or a price reduction.
-The use of S also makes sense for limited offers and durations (for example: only 5 days left).
+A practical use of the s tag is an old price that is crossed out to draw attention to an offer or a price reduction.
+The use of s also makes sense for limited offers and durations (for example: only 5 days left).

 This HTML code is better.
 The old date (which is no longer valid) is crossed out with the <s> tag.
 Then the corrected date is inserted.
 In the example, it is also highlighted in color and printed in boldface.